D1OK1NG/Shiny-Visualization-Project/README.md

-This is a shiny-based interactive visualization project on probability and statistics.
+This is a Shiny-based interactive visualization project on probability and statistics.

-Currently completed tasks：
-Discrete Distribution

-Upcoming tasks：N/A
+Completed modules:
+- Game_Discrete: An interactive game for learning discrete distributions
+- Distribution: Visualization and explanation of various probability distributions
+- Joint PMF: Interactive tool for constructing and exploring joint probability mass functions